 Post-Traumatic Stress Disorder (PTSD)

 This happens after a person goes through traumatic situations such as war, rape or physical abuse.
-It can cause terror and panic during a recalls of experience during uncontrolled flashbacks or sleep.
+It can cause terror and panic during recall of experience during uncontrolled flashbacks or sleep.

 Treatments for Anxiety

 Conventional methods of treating anxiety involve taking pharmaceutical medications or undergoing talk therapy or both.
-Counselling helps patients to identify triggers of their anxiety.
-It usually consists of impacting skills to cope with anxiety.
+Counseling helps patients to identify triggers of their anxiety.
+It usually consists of imparting skills to cope with anxiety.
 Pharmaceutical drugs provide relief, but it can only be temporary and not practical.
 Are there any other methods?